hovu96/es_itsi_usage_reporting/README.md

 Install the app, use "configure" page to assign indexes used for ES or ITSI.
 The page will display all indexes on first usage or by clicking "Auto Add Indexes" button.

+"Auto-Add Indexes" will only work, if nothing is selected yet or all indexes removed.
+So if you want to start over, just remove all and click on "Auto-Add Indexes"

 If you prefer not to use the configuration gui you may also manually  add a comma separated list (only comma, no space) to the *"reporting"* stanza in *local/app.conf*:

 `[reporting]`